 Baitfish strips work well when tipped onto the deep jig, but a whole baitfish can be used, too, usually hooked through the lips or eyes onto the jig.

-The live bait is usually a minnow, but a leech can be used on smallmouths and walleyes, or try a hellgrammite for trout and smallmouth bass.
+The live bait is usually a minnow, but a leech can be used on smallmouths and walleyes, or try a hellgrammite for trout and bronzebacks.
 This bait usually hovers well above the jig and strip, and the length of the leader from the barrel swivel to the bait hook determines this.

 Ideally, the top bait eases along just above the tallest grass, sunken stumps, rock clumps, and gravel to avoid fouling.